ironmansoftware/universal-docs/config/security/README.md

 New-PSURole -Name Administrator -ClaimType 'http://schemas.microsoft.com/ws/2008/06/identity/claims/groupsid' -ClaimValue 'S-123-123-123'
 ```

-Mapping roles to claims in this manner is faster than Policy Assignment because it does not require PowerShell to be run when the user is logging in.
+Mapping roles to claims in this manner is faster than Policy scripts because it does not require PowerShell to be run when the user is logging in.

 ### View Claim Information